shashwatak/EarthStation/README.md

 Hardware Architecture
 -----------------
 The Tracking Software runs on a Computer, and connects to an external Motor Controller.
 The Computer sends the Motor Controller aiming directions.
 The Motor Controller then sends Power to the Motors to move the Antenna.
+The Computer also connects to the Radio and corrects the transmission frequencies for the Doppler effect.

 ![Hardware Block Diagram](http://i.imgur.com/In3WzoE.gif Hardware Block Diagram)